taylandogan/jekyll-now/_pages/about.md

 permalink: /about/
 ---

 I’m a Software Engineer living in Amsterdam, The Netherlands.
-I am interested in data compression, deep learning, sci-fi, drawing and board games.
+I am interested in data compression, deep learning, design, sci-fi, drawing and board games.
 I will be simply letting my hair down and sharing what I like and how I feel.

 Hope you have a whale of a time!  ^ __ ^